harveyntt/Learn_Embedded_Systems_Programming/Learn Skills.md

 3) Take a small project.
 Need not be too expensive (considering penny and time).
 Work on it .
 Solve bugs and attain perfection.

 4) Voila!!
 Do multiple projects.
 Now you can bring ideas to products and you will be one man army(from embedded to software)!!!!
 Build quality products and keep contributing to tech!!

+5) Learn CAN protocol.
+6) Buy a hardware and write your own drivers for SPI, I2C etc.
+7) Get some hands on some famous microcontroller like Renesas RH850 etc.

 -----
 ###### Others Stuff